7 practical ways to save for a baby

 Starting a family?
 Take a look at these doable methods to save for a baby that will help you cut costs

-When trying to save for a baby, you might be concerned about how much it costs to raise a child (opens in new tab), particularly when household budgets are already under so much pressure.
+When trying to save for a baby, there is a lot to think about.
+You'll probably have a list of things you need or want to buy.
+But you might also be concerned about how much it costs to raise a child, particularly when household budgets are already under so much pressure.

-As well as the initial expense of essentials like prams and car seats, you might be worried about how much maternity pay (opens in new tab) you will get or how you will cope if you return to work, given that average childcare costs (opens in new tab) are soaring.
+As well making sure your saving for all the new-parent essentials like the best breast pump or the best baby monitor you can afford, you might be worried about how much maternity pay you will get or how you will cope if you return to work.

-The good news is there are a number of realistic and achievable ways you can cut costs.
+The good news is there are a number of realistic and achievable ways you can keep costs under control as you prepare for the arrival of your little one.

 1. Stick to the essentials when shopping